E4S-Project/e4s-alc/docs/basics/basic_usage.rst

 ``e4s-alc template``
 --------------------

 Running an ``e4s-alc create`` command with a lot of parameters can become messy.
-To organize the setup of your build, you can use ``e4s-alc create -f {file_name}.yaml`` to build out your Dockerfile.
+To organize the setup of your build, you can use ``e4s-alc create -f {file_name}.[yaml|json]`` to build out your Dockerfile.
 The ``e4s-alc template`` command outputs a template structure for your approach to creating a custom build.
 Each of these commands provide specific instructions for building out Dockerfile.
+This command can output both the template in yaml format as well as json format, with yaml being the default.
 Notice that ``registry-image-matrix``, ``spack-version-matrix``, and ``spack-compiler-matrix`` are in a group called ``Matrix group``.
 These are powerful parameters that allow the creation of multiple Dockerfiles in a single call.
-We'll go over them in the YAML Format section and the Tutorial at the end of the Basics section of the documentation.
+We'll go over them in the ALC Parameters section and the Tutorial at the end of the Basics section of the documentation.

 .. code-block:: console

+   $ e4s-alc template -h
+    usage: e4s-alc template [options]

+    options:
+      -o {json,yaml}, --output {json,yaml}
+                            Choose a format to output a message: json or yaml -n NAME, --name NAME  Name of the output file -h, --help            Display the help page
    $ e4s-alc template > template.yaml
    $ cat template.yaml
    ######## Base group ########